 Valley of the Gods

-Painted with the territory’s famous red dirt, this geological masterpiece, though a quarter of the size of its celebrated neighbor, Monument Valley, boasts a royalty of rich colors and fantastic formations.
-The formations have been given names such as Rooster Butte, Setting Hen Butte, Balanced Rock/Lady in a Tub by locals.
-As you drive through Valley of the Gods, think about the names you would give these formations.
+This geological masterpiece, though a quarter of the size of its celebrated neighbor, Monument Valley, boasts a royalty of rich colors and fantastic formations, and quite stunning.
+The formations have been given names such as Rooster Butte, Setting Hen Butte, and Balanced Rock/Lady in a Tub by locals.
+As you drive through Valley of the Gods, think about the names you might give these formations.

-The valley’s magic is in its subtlety, as the variety and brilliance of color surprises visitors at every turn, layered with silver brush and sundried desert greens.
+The valley’s magic colors and shapes surprise visitors at every turn.
 The Valley of the Gods is truly a geological masterpiece, rightfully earning its reputation as “a photographer’s paradise.”

 A small cavern at the base of the famously red cliffs running along the north side of the valley provided the location for a helicopter to land in Airwolf (a 1980s TV series) making the spot a notorious location of speculation.